Best Vegetables to Grow in East Texas in 2025

 Potatoes

-In East Texas, where potatoes can be grown year-round.
-Additionally, they’re quite simple to grow and you’ll see several homesteaders cultivating potatoes.
-The only thing you need to worry bout when growing potatoes is pests—which can dry to dig up your potatoes to eat them.
+In East Texas, potatoes can be grown year-round.
+Additionally, they’re quite simple to grow, and you’ll see several homesteaders cultivating potatoes.
+The only thing you need to worry bout when growing potatoes is pests, which can dry to dig up your potatoes to eat them.

 In East Texas, potatoes typically take 8 to 11 weeks to reach full maturity—you can find some mature bulbs for planting here.

 Cabbage grows quite slowly but has a slight tolerance to frost, making it a great crop for East Texas.
-In fact, you can grow it year-round—however, we recommend growing cabbages as a late fall crop.
-That way you’ll have fresh food at a time when it’s usually too cold for fruits and vegetables.
+In fact, you can grow it year-round; however, we recommend growing cabbage as a late fall crop.
+That way, you’ll have fresh food at a time when it’s usually too cold for fruits and vegetables.

 Of course, the more favorable the climate is, the shorter it will take for your cabbages to develop.
-However, generally speaking, it takes between 12 and 25 weeks until you’ll have ready-to-eat cabbages.
+However, generally speaking, it takes between 12 and 25 weeks until you have ready-to-eat cabbage.

 Tomatoes